 Natalya received unanimous critical acclaim in 2016 for her portrayal of Tatyana Eugene Onegin (Garsington Opera), and has since performed the role at WNO, and in Oliver Mears’s new production for Scottish Opera.

-Notable engagement elsewhere: Suzel L’amico Fritz (Den Jyske Opera), Lisa Pique Dame (Opera Holland Park, National Theatre Brno) and Jenůfa (Grange Park Opera).
-On the concert platform engagements include Beethoven Symphony No. 9 and Mahler Symphony No. 2 (Hallé), and Janácek’s Glagolitic Mass (Three Choirs Festival).
-Most recently she made her debut as Tosca at the Festival Lyrique International de Belle-Ile en Mer.
+Notable engagement elsewhere: Lisa Pique Dame (Opera Holland Park, National Theatre Brno); Jenůfa (Grange Park Opera).
+On the concert platform, engagements include Beethoven Symphony No. 9, Mahler Symphony No. 2 and Elgar’s The Kingdom (Hallé) for the Edinburgh International Festival.
+She also made her BBC Proms debut this year singing Rachmaninov’s The Bells with BBCNOW.
+Most recently she sang the title role of Iolanta (Opera Holland Park), Marenka The Bartered Bride (Garsington) and Tosca (Scottish Opera, Festival Lyrique International de Belle-Ile en Mer).

 Last updated: 29th January 2020